Lexus IS 300h (2013-2020) review

-As it’s a 'self-charging' hybrid, the Lexus IS 300h has no requirement for plugs or cables, so owning one is a more straightforward proposition than running a PHEV, which will need connecting to the national grid on a regular basis to get the most out of it.
+As it’s a 'self-charging' hybrid, the Lexus IS 300h has no plugs or cables, so owning one is a more straightforward proposition than running a plug-in hybrid (PHEV), which needs to be charged on a regular basis to get the most out of it.
 Compared to a PHEV or electric car, the Lexus hybrid system has much smaller batteries, which are charged by the car’s petrol engine; the downside is you only get a mile or so of electric-only motoring.

 That means you can’t contemplate a petrol/diesel-free commute as you might with a PHEV, because the Lexus’ electric motor is designed to work primarily in concert with the petrol engine.
 Simply put, if the electric motor can do some of the work, the engine needs to burn less fuel for its share of the effort – reducing official MPG and tailpipe emission figures, while retaining sporty performance.

 All the Lexus IS 300h models come with the same 2.5-litre petrol four-cylinder engine and electric motor combination, providing a combined maximum output of 220bhp.
 They’re all rear-wheel-drive and use a CVT transmission – a relatively unusual type of automatic gearbox that has distinctive driving characteristics, but which is said to be always optimised for greatest efficiency.

 You can order your IS 300h in a variety of trim levels, starting with the entry-level IS, then running through F Sport and the range-topping Takumi.
 All are comparatively well equipped as you’d expect from Lexus, and a variety of option packs are available, so you can get just the equipment you need.